View Mary Lutes's Obituary on thetelegraph.com and share memories

-CAPE CORAL, Florida — Mary A. "Trix" Lutes, 79, went to her eternal home Wednesday, April 15, 2020, at Hope Healthcare in Cape Coral, Florida.
+FLORIDA — Mary A. "Trix" Lutes, 79, went to her eternal home Wednesday, April 15, 2020, at Hope Healthcare in Fort Myers, Florida.

 She was born in Alton, Illinois, on Sept.
 6, 1940, to John A. and Eleanor E. (Reiger) Drexelius.
 She lived much of her life in Alton, followed by a short period in Greenville until life took her and the family up to St. Johns, Michigan.
 She spent many years employed at the Clinton County Courthouse in St. Johns up until she retired.
 After retirement she spent many winters in Panama City Beach, Florida, up until a recent move to North Fort Myers, Florida, and her summers were always spent in South Haven, Michigan.